jia-enwu/jia-enwu.github.io/_publications/2025-wu_CA_quota.md

 Evidence shows a surge in *first-time female board members* after 2018 and strong IV results linking board increases to first-time appointments.
 This suggests **strategic reallocation** that firms promoted their senior female executives to board seats to comply, temporarily reducing the executive pool.

 ### 3. **Female employees increased in the broader workforce**
-In contrast, the share of female employees rose significantly following the policy.
+In contrast, the share of female employees increase significantly following the policy.
 IV estimates indicate that greater female board representation produced a **positive and statistically significant “trickle-down effect”** on workforce gender composition.

-### 4. **A dual mechanism explains the divergence**

-- **Executive level:**
-  - *Direct spillover pressure + limited supply* → strategic reallocation, not immediate leadership growth.

-- **Workforce level:**
-  - *Institutional signaling + organizational reform* → improved attractiveness, inclusion, and HR practices benefiting women broadly.

-## Interpretation

-SB 826 produced **two kinds of effects** simultaneously:

-1. **Short-term organizational adjustment:**
-   Firms filled mandated board seats by drawing from their own executive ranks, creating a temporary “executive vacuum.”

-2. **Longer-term systemic shift:**
-   Board diversity acted as a powerful institutional signal, increasing representation among rank-and-file female employees.

-This dynamic suggests that gender quota policies may succeed in advancing women broadly while generating short-term stratification costs in leadership pipelines.

 ## Figure